-Megan Frary is an Associate Professor in the Micron School of Materials Science and Engineering (MSMSE).
-She also serves as the Associate Director for Undergraduate Programs in the MSMSE.
-Since 2013, Dr. Frary has been a faculty associate in the Center for Teaching and Learning; in this role, she coordinates the Graduate Certificate in College Teaching.
+Megan Frary is a Senior Educational Development Consultant in the Boise State Center for Teaching and Learning and a Clinical Associate Professor in the Micron School of Materials Science and Engineering (MSMSE).
+Dr. Frary has previously served as the Undergraduate Coordinator for Materials Science and Engineering as a faculty associate in the Center for Teaching and Learning; where she launched and coordinated the Graduate Certificate in College Teaching.
 Dr. Frary has been recognized for her teaching work with both the 2008 Bradley Staughton Award from ASM International and the 2016 ASEE Pacific Northwest Section Outstanding Teaching Award.
 Her current research is sponsored by NSF and is related to (1) how teaching experiences help graduate students develop their professional identities and (2) how to evaluate teaching effectiveness.

 Megan Frary, Ph.D.